Maksym Kryvonis

+Maksym Kryvonis (Ukrainian: Максим Кривоніс, Polish: Maksym Krzywonos; literally means "crooked-nose") was one of the Cossack leaders and a commander of the Ukrainian peasants against the Polish–Lithuanian Commonwealth.
+For the first time in the history of Lviv, during the siege of the city his regiment captured the Vysokyi Zamok Castle, which was defended by the strong Polish–Lithuanian garrison.
+Kryvonis was one of the most important figures during the Khmelnytskyi Uprising in 1648.

 Origins

 The question about his origins remains unresolved.
-A Polish pamphlet published in 1648 states that he was a serf of the Nemyrych family (a hypothesis favoured by Soviet historiography).
-However, a German source about a meeting with Kryvonis in 1648 says that he is of Scottish origin ("ein gebohrenen Schott") In this case his real name may well have been not a nickname based on his crooked or broken nose, but a translation of his Scottish family name Cameron.
+A Polish pamphlet published in 1648 claimed that he was a serf of the Nemyrych family (a hypothesis favoured by Soviet historiography).
+However, a German source about a meeting with Kryvonis in 1648 says that he is of Scottish origin ("ein gebohrenen Schott").
+In this case his real name may well have been not a nickname based on his crooked or broken nose, but a translation of his Scottish family name Cameron.

 Khmelnytsky Uprising

-Kryvonis was one of the most effective generals of the Uprising.
+Kryvonis was one of the most effective generals of the uprising.
 He was awarded the rank of colonel of Cherkasy Regiment.
 His actions in Korsun and Pylyavtsi battles in 1648 led to crushing Cossack victories over the Polish armies.
-His actions against prince Jeremi Wiśniowiecki at Makhnivka and Starokostiantyniv were less successful.
+His actions against prince Jeremi Wiśniowiecki at Makhnivka and Starokostiantyniv were also successful.

-Also there are different accounts of Kryvonis's demise: killed (shot) during the siege of Lviv, assassinated (poisoned) by Jesuits, killed by orders of Bohdan Khmelnytsky who loathed him, or perished of plague during the siege of Zamość in 1648.
+Also, there are different accounts of Kryvonis's demise: killed (shot) during the siege of Lviv, assassinated (poisoned) by Jesuits, killed by orders of Bohdan Khmelnytsky who loathed him, or perished of plague during the siege of Zamość in 1648.

-In literature
+Atrocities

+Cossacks took part in massacres and devastation of Jewish communities during the Uprising.
+Kryvonis led the capture of Tulchyn, killing 1,500 Jews in process, but sparing Poles in exchange for handing over Jews and their property.
+Jewish chronicles of that time portray Kryvonis as being responsible for the most brutal attacks on Jews and Poles in 1648.
+Leonid Plyushch states that Kryvonis's pogroms are often attributed to Bohdan Khmelnytsky.